-Recognizing that community (not school) transmission will be the primary mode of infection, and due to the 14-day incubation of COVID-19, students, families and staff should make extra effort to avoid large gatherings and other situations that put them at greater risk for exposure while school is in session.
+Recognizing that community (not school) transmission has been the primary mode of infection, and due to the 14-day incubation of COVID-19, students, families and staff should make extra effort to avoid large gatherings and other situations that put them at greater risk for exposure while school is in session.
 This will help create the safest environment possible for school to operate.

 We need everyone’s help to keep all children, the staff, family members and our community safe.
 Masks are required for all adults and children in school settings and for arrival and pick-up.

 Our HVAC (air handling systems) in each of our buildings are regularly monitored to ensure that they operate as designed.
-We are working closely with Efficiency Vermont to make improvements in our systems with funds from the $6.5 million dollar HVAC grant made available to schools through the State of Vermont.
+We have worked closely with Efficiency Vermont to make improvements in our systems and are confident that our schools’ HVAC systems meet or exceed targets for COVID mitigation.